rrsIPOV/rrsIPOV/index.md

 however I often run into my own slightly odd issues and I find that documenting my solutions, thoughts, and simply rants can help my future self if I come across similar issues.

-At the moment, GitHub pages seems like the best cross between allowing somewhat custom content (via Jekyll integration), so here I am.
+Currently GitHub pages seems like the best cross between allowing somewhat custom content (via Jekyll integration), and and easy setup so here I am.
+I've run my own servers and such but for my personal ramblings I'm not in the mood any more to experiment.
+Plus with the various security threats now, keeping web servers updated is a much more fulltime job than when you could just connect an old box up in your dorm room and load up FreeBSD.